 If you're buying with Redfin, it might be convenient to use its mortgage loan program.
 But it's always a good idea to compare rates from a few different lenders to make sure you're securing the best deal.

 Conclusion: Is Redfin a good option for you?

 Redfin is a legitimate company and service that has helped thousands of people buy and sell homes.
 Ultimately, whether it's a good choice for you really depends on your preferences, situation, and the quality of the Redfin agents in your area.

 Remember, there's never any obligation when you interview an agent or service.
 Always conduct multiple interviews so you can compare rates, strengths and weaknesses, and personalities to find the right fit and get the best outcome on your sale.

 Frequently asked questions about Redfin

 Redfin may be worth considering if you're looking to save on realtor fees and prefer working with an established brand.
 But it's a good idea to compare your options.
-Most home sellers can find another company that offers similar service at lower rates.
-Compare Redfin against other low commission companies to find the best agents in your area.
+Most home sellers can find another company that offers better value at similar rates.
+Compare Redfin against other low commission companies.

 Redfin reviews are mixed, with an average rating of 3.7 out of 301 reviews.
 Reviews vary quite a bit by location and agent.
 See how Redfin reviews compare to the top low commission companies in your area.